 Fulfilling our Mission

-Tri-State Water Resource Coalition’s mission is to secure adequate, quality regional water supplies to help support a prosperous future for our communities and for the next generation.
-The challenges are significant, the solutions are limited, complicated and expensive, but with persistence, hard work, and the support of our regional communities, along with support from elected officials at all levels, we can develop the kind of long-term water supply and infrastructure that will sustain the prosperity and quality of our region for many years to come.
+Tri-State Water Resource Coalition’s mission is to secure adequate, affordable regional water supplies to help support a prosperous future for southwest Missouri communities for the next generation.
+The challenges are significant, the solutions are limited, complicated and expensive, but with persistence, hard work, and the support of our regional communities, along with support from agency and elected officials at all levels, we can develop the kind of long-term water supply and infrastructure that will help sustain prosperity and quality of life of our region for many years to come.